Rubyat-Jesmin-Shammi/Rubyat-Jesmin-Shammi/README.md

 ### Assalamualaikum
-I am Rubyat currently studying BSc in Computer Science And Engineering from State University Of Bangladesh.
+# I am Rubyat currently studying BSc in Computer Science And Engineering from State University Of Bangladesh.I want to be a full stack devloper

 Skills➡ 💻 C Programming, JAVA,HTML